unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/managing-and-customizing-containers.md

 # Managing & customizing containers

-:::note Disclaimer
+:::caution Disclaimer

 This page is written to help users of all skill levels make the most out of Docker containers on Unraid OS.
 The tips and best practices come from the Unraid team, who ensure they are tailored to most users' needs.
 However, keep in mind that Docker is constantly evolving, so for the most up-to-date features, advanced configurations, or troubleshooting issues that go beyond what Unraid covers, it's always a good idea to check the [official Docker documentation](https://docs.docker.com/).
 :::

 Before customizing a Docker container in Unraid, it’s helpful to understand the basic configuration options.
-Each container template provides a user-friendly interface for setting up networking, storage, and environment variables, allowing you to tailor the container’s behavior to your needs without using complex command-line tools.
+Each [container template](./community-applications.md) provides a user-friendly interface for setting up networking, storage, and environment variables, allowing you to tailor the container's behavior to your needs without using complex command-line tools.

 <Tabs>
   <TabItem value="Network type" label="Network type">

 Unraid supports several Docker network modes.
 The network type you choose determines how your container communicates with other devices and containers:

-- **Bridge (default):**
-  The container is placed on an internal Docker network.
+- **Bridge (default):** The container is placed on an internal Docker network.
 Only ports you explicitly map will be accessible from your Unraid server or LAN.
 This is the safest and most common option for most applications.

-- **Host:**
-  The container shares the Unraid server’s network stack.
+- **Host:** The container shares the Unraid server’s network stack.
 It can use any available port, but you must ensure no port conflicts with other services.
 Use this mode only if the application requires direct network access.

-- **None:**
-  The container has no network access.
+- **None:** The container has no network access.
 Use this for isolated workloads that do not require any network connectivity.

-- **Custom (macvlan/ipvlan):**
-  The container is assigned its own IP address on your LAN, making it appear as a separate device.
+- **Custom (macvlan/ipvlan):** The container is assigned its own IP address on your LAN, making it appear as a separate device.
 This is useful for advanced scenarios but may require additional configuration in your network environment.

 :::tip
 The default network type specified in the container’s template is recommended for most users.